optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - `minimize` as unified interface to 14 local optimizers
     - some support bounds
-    - some support (non)linear constraints
+    - some support constraints
-- Parameters are 1d numpy arrays
+- Parameters are 1d arrays
-- Numerical derivatives are calculated if necessary
 - Maximization is done by minimizing $- f(x)$
+- Different interfaces for:
+    - global optimization
+    - nonlinear least-squares

 ---